xavdid/advent-of-code/solutions/2022/day_01/README.md

 # <map object at 0x104bb8820>
 ```

-But because we were immediately passing it into `sum`, we didn't notice!
-Generators are very common throughout Python because of their memory efficiency, so it's good to be at least a little aware of them.
-You can get the next item from them using `next(g)` if you ever need to, but it's uncommon to call that manually.
+Because we were immediately passing it into `sum`, we didn't even notice.

 Anyway, that should do it for today.
 See you tomorrow!